project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

  SDA | Serial Data Line
  SCL | Serial Clock Line

+Note that the I2C-protocol uses 7-bits addresses and a read/write bit.
+In some cases an 8-bit address is used.
+The original designer of the protocol Phillips sometimes also falls into this trap.

 ### The low level I2C states for a single master are in short: